 There are two types of candidates in Nova Scotia: those who are affiliated with a registered political party, and independents.
 If you are planning to run for election as an MLA representing a party, the party must first register with Nova Scotia's Chief Electoral Officer.

 Candidates must register with Elections Nova Scotia if they receive a contribution or transfer, or if they have incurred an expense.
 Form 1-1 must be completed and submitted for approval by the Chief Electoral Officer.
 The Application for registration must also provide a statement signed by the leader of the registered party that the registered candidate is an endorsed candidate of the registered party.
 Candidate may register at any time.
-Please refer to the handbook “Information for Prospective Candidates” for more details.
+Nominated candidates require an auditor who is registered with the Public Accountants Board of Nova Scotia:PABNS.com

 Once an election is called, to become a formally nominated candidate, you must: